Thematic Photoshoot #1 — Samhain (Part 2)

 This thinning of the membrane between worlds meant that ghosts and fairies and all manner of otherworldly creatures could cross over on Samhain and wreak havoc.

 Samhain was a dangerous time in the Celtic mind and numerous rituals evolved as protection.
 Our ancestors might have left out food and drink as a gift for the Others, or worn masks to frighten them away.
-Skulls with candles in them might have been hung in trees either to invite these spirits of the dead or to scare off the Others.
+Skulls with candles in them might have been hung in trees either to invite the Others, spirits of the dead, or to scare them off.

-On November 1st the year was over, and the sun’s life of a year was done.
+On November 1st the year was over, and the sun’s life cycle for the year was done.
 The Celts thought that at this time the sun fell a victim for six months to the powers of winter darkness… From the idea that the sun suffered from his enemies on this day grew the association of Samhain with death.

-Cidaq and I tried to recreate the ceremonial offering of food and drink, as well as inviting and scaring spirits, in an interior setting — to honour the ancient traditional Samhain rather than our modern-day Halloween with its emphasis on gothic horror.
-Our previous attempt had been in the woods, on Friday the 13th, and had to be discontinued because of the rain that kept pouring down all day (fairies wreaking havoc?).
+Alternative model Cidaq and I tried to recreate the ceremonial offering of food and drink, as well as inviting and scaring spirits, in an interior setting — to honour the ancient traditional Samhain rather than our modern-day Halloween with its emphasis on gothic horror.
+Our previous photoshoot attempt had taken place in the woods — fittingly so on Friday the 13th — and had to be discontinued because of the rain that kept pouring down all day (fairies wreaking havoc?).

 Reeuwijk, 13-10-2023 & Bodegraven, 29-10-2023